-Jennifer Rikoski joined Ropes & Gray in 2006, practicing in the tax & benefits and sports law departments.
-Jenny focuses on executive compensation and employee benefits.
-She represents public company and private equity clients in mergers, acquisitions, and divestitures, structuring management equity arrangements, negotiating employment and severance agreements, and advising on deferred compensation and other incentive programs.
-Jenny has successfully represented more than two dozen refugees and asylum-seekers on a pro bono basis and regularly lectures and leads trainings on immigration law and policy.
-Jenny serves as co-chair of the firm’s pro bono committee and as a Boston hiring partner.
+Jennifer Rikoski joined Ropes & Gray in 2006 and is a partner in the employment, executive compensation and employee benefits practice group.
+She represents public company and private equity clients, including portfolio companies, executives and compensation committees, in mergers, acquisitions and divestitures, structuring management equity arrangements, negotiating employment and severance agreements and advising on deferred compensation and other incentive programs.
+Jenny has successfully represented several dozen refugees and asylum-seekers on a pro bono basis and regularly lectures and leads trainings on immigration law and policy.
+Jenny serves as co-chair of the firm’s pro bono committee, chair of the Boston office’s civic engagement committee and as a Boston hiring partner.

-- Represented Advent International in its investment in Genoa, a QoL Healthcare Company, and in Ansira Partners.
+- Represented Advent International in its investments in AccentCare, Aimbridge Hospitality, Ansira, Genoa Healthcare and Olaplex.

-- Regularly represents Becton Dickinson in acquisitions and divestitures.
+- Represented Becton, Dickinson in numerous acquisitions and divestitures.

-- Represents pro bono refugees, asylum-seekers and others seeking immigration assistance from countries around the world, including Iraq, Syria, Afghanistan, Colombia, Honduras, and El Salvador.
+- Represented refugees, asylum-seekers and others seeking pro bono immigration assistance from countries around the world, including Haiti, Iraq, Syria, Afghanistan, Colombia, Honduras, and El Salvador.

 - Quoted, “Pro Bono Spotlight: Ropes & Gray Aids Families Separated at the U.S. – Mexico Border,” Boston Bar Association BBA Week (February 14, 2019)

 - Featured, “Lawyers of the Year: Jennifer A. Rikoski,” Massachusetts Lawyers Weekly (January 21, 2019)